h2oai/qcon2015/02-ham-or-spam/README.md

+# QCon 2105: Ham Or Spam

+ - Use Spark API
-# QCon 2105 - Building Machine Learning Applications with Sparkling Water
+ - Use Sparkling Water API
+ - Get familiar with Spark shell

 ## Requirements